rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 gem "haml"
 gem "markdown"
-gem "rerun"
 gem "sinatra"
 gem "unicorn"
 ```

-again replacing the VERSION with your Ruby version number and the GEMSET with
+again replacing the `VERSION` with your Ruby version number and the `GEMSET` with
 your chosen gemset name.
 The source defines where Bundler will look for any
 gems not already installed on your system, and each gem line defines a gem to be
 installed and used.
 If you need any additional gems you can add them to the
 list in the same way, I would recommend `sinatra-partial` (allows you to use
-rails-style partial views) and `compass` (a SASS compiler and utility library
+rails-style partial views) and `compass` (a SASS compiler and utility library).
-for cross-browser polyfills on experimental CSS features and the like).
-If you
-aren't going to use HAML and Markdown for your views and layout, you can replace
+If you aren't going to use HAML and Markdown for your views and layout, you can
-those gems with the appropriate ones for your project.
+replace those gems with the appropriate ones for your project.

 Once your `Gemfile` is ready, executing `bundle install` will get all your gems
 ready for use.